 Bianna Golodryga has had a highly successful, if not intentional, career in television broadcasting.
 Currently a co-anchor for ABC’s weekend edition of “Good Morning America,” Bianna Golodryga has come very far since leaving her job in the financial industry and beginning her television career in 2001.
 As a financial professional, Golodryga brings a highly valuable […]

 The Wall Street Journal named Diane Swonk as one of the top forecasters in the country.
 She is also designated as one of the most influential women in business in Chicago by the Chicago Sun-Times.
 She was rated as one of the most accurate economic forecasters in 2010 by MSNBC.
 She is one of the most respected economists in […]

 Bob Eisenbeis, Ph.D.Chief Monetary Economist, Cumberland Advisors

-Dr. Robert A. Eisenbeis serves as Cumberland Advisors’ chief monetary economist.
+Dr. Robert A. Eisenbeis serves as Cumberland Advisors’ Vice Chairman and Chief Monetary Economist.
 In this capacity, he advises Cumberland’s asset managers on developments in US financial markets, the domestic economy and their implications for investment and trading strategies.
-Dr. Eisenbeis was formerly executive vice president and director of research at the Federal Reserve Bank of Atlanta, where […]

 Albert H. Brinkman is a senior vice president of marketing for Miami International Holdings, Inc. He was previously a director of equity derivatives marketing for the Philadelphia Stock Exchange (PHLX), responsible for equity, sector index and currency option marketing and educational services to investors, brokerage firms and institutional clients in North America.
 Brinkman spent over […]